top of page

 Described as Buenos Aires’s most elegant neighborhood, Recoleta is an upper-class barrio home to some of the city’s most expensive real estate.
 Though it has less to offer than Palermo in terms of restaurants and bars, its leafy streets make for excellent strolling, and its classic, refined architecture transports visitors back to the golden age of Buenos Aires.

-Check out our article, What to do in Recoleta, Buenos Aires to learn more.
+Check out our neighborhood guide to Recoleta to learn more.

 Centro